 Preparing food using mostly fresh ingredients for yourself and others can play a huge role in improving your health.
 Reducing processed and take-out food will lead to less added salt, sugar and fat.
 Use the meal planning tips in the Choosing Meals and Snacks section to help to reduce overall food costs.

 For the steps to keep you, your family and your guests safe and healthy visit the Health Unit’s Food Safety pages.
 There you will also find useful information on safe food preservation.
 Learning to cook allows you to make small but important changes to your health, for example replacing salt with other tasty ingredients or using evaporated milk instead of cream in a recipe.
 Slow cooking is an easy and safe way to cook tasty food.
 Our Slow Cooker Recipes book is full of many delicious ideas.

 Often older adults or people living on their own don’t want to bother cooking even if they know how.
-Investigate the seniors’ section at Dietitians of Canada for some helpful ideas meal planning, cooking and shopping.
+Investigate the seniors’ section at Dietitians of Canada for some helpful ideas on meal planning, cooking and shopping.
 When it comes to food skills and food knowledge many people we know have a lot to share.